 - If you are registering interest in housing set aside for Aboriginal and Torres Strait Islander people, you must complete the confirmation of Aboriginal or Torres Strait Islander descent form.

 - Complete a permission to release information form if you want to give permission to a third party - eg child, partner, doctor, to speak to Housing SA about your registration on your behalf.

 If you have special circumstances you want considered, include evidence of this.

 Housing SA will become your primary contact organisation for all enquiries relating to your registration.

 You can choose to register for just public housing or both public and community housing at the same time.
-This does not include registering your interest in volunteer member-tenant managed organisations (Housing Co-operatives) That process is outlined below.
+This does not include registering your interest in volunteer member-tenant managed organisations (Housing Co-operatives)

 If you are of Aboriginal or Torres Strait Islander descent, you can choose to register for general public housing or the Aboriginal rental housing program.

 - Identify the areas you would like to live in.